French destroyer Aigle

-The French destroyer Aigle was the lead ship of her class of destroyers (contre-torpilleurs) built for the French Navy during the 1920s.
+The French destroyer Aigle was the lead ship of her class of destroyers (contre-torpilleurs) built for the French Navy during the 1930s.

+Design and description

+The Aigle-class ships were designed as improved versions of the preceding Guépard-class destroyers.
+They had an overall length of 128.5 m, a beam of 11.8 m, and a draft of 4.97 m.
+The ships displaced 2441 LT at standard and 3140 t at deep load.
+They were powered by two geared steam turbines, each driving one propeller shaft using steam provided by four du Temple boilers.
+The turbines were designed to produce 64000 PS, which would propel the ships at 36 kn.
+During her sea trials on 18 May 1932, Aigle's Parsons turbines provided 76906 PS and she reached 38.6 kn for a single hour.
+The ships carried enough fuel oil to give them a range of 3650 nmi at 18 kn.
+Their crew consisted of 10 officers and 198 crewmen in peacetime and 10 officers and 217 enlisted men in wartime.

+The main armament of the Aigle-class ships consisted of five 138.6 mm Modèle 1927 guns in single shielded mounts, one superfiring pair fore and aft of the superstructure and the fifth gun abaft the aft funnel.
+Their anti-aircraft armament consisted of four 37 mm Modèle 1927 guns in single mounts positioned amidships.
+The ships carried two rotating triple mounts for 550 mm torpedo tubes, one mount between the two pairs of funnels as well as another aft of the rear funnel.
+A pair of depth charge chutes were built into their stern; these housed a total of sixteen 200 kg depth charges, with eight more in reserve.
+They were also fitted with four depth-charge throwers, two on each broadside abreast the forward pair of funnels, for which the ships carried a dozen 100 kg depth charges.

 Service

 During World War II, Aigle was engaged in operations to transport gold bars several times.
 In November 1939, she escorted Force 'Z' ships (the battleship Lorraine and two cruisers of the La Galissonnière class) until they reached the Atlantic.
 In March–April 1940, Aigle provided cover and later escorted the ships of Force 'X' back.
 Besides that, Aigle was regularly deployed to escort convoys with troops, heading from the North African ports to Marseille.
 The last combat operation in which the large destroyer participated was a raid on Genoa on the night of 13/14 June 1940, as part of Operation Vado, where she had to fend off the attacks of Italian torpedo boats.

 After France surrendered to Germany in June 1940 during World War II, Aigle served with the navy of Vichy France.
 She was among the ships of the French fleet scuttled at Toulon, France, on 27 November 1942.
 Later refloated, she was sunk a second time at Toulon by United States Army Air Forces bombers on 24 November 1943.
 Her wreck later was again salvaged and scrapped.